Managing Electronic Component Obsolescence With a Unified Data Solution

 Managing Component Obsolescence with a Unified Data Solution

 If components stayed competitive forever, your smartphone would run on vacuum tubes.
-Obsolescence is an essential part of electronics.
-It represents an advance in technology, although it is incremental.
-However, it can also create some pain points for PCB designers, especially when they don’t use the right component management tools.
+Component obsolescence is an essential part of electronics.
+Although it is incremental, it represents an advance in technology.
+However, component obsolescence can also create pain points for PCB designers, especially when they don't use the right component and obsolescence management tools.

-Overcoming problems that arise from poor obsolescence management and lack of supply chain visibility takes the right data management features within your PCB design software.
-With the right data management solution, you can quickly import data updates directly into your design documents.
-Altium 365 provides just this type of data management environment, where design teams will have access to the supply chain information they need to stay competitive and the ability to share design data with collaborators instantly.
+PCB designers often lack the supply chain visibility essential for effective obsolescence management.
+Designers and electrical engineers need comprehensive part information within their PCB design software.
+With the right data management solution, they can import component lifecycle data directly into their design documents.
+Altium 365 provides just this type of data management environment.
+It gives design teams the electronics obsolescence information they need to manage electronic component obsolescence and collaborate on up-to-date designs.

-A unified data management platform that provides real-time supply chain updates and collaboration features within Altium Designer®.
+Altium 365 is a unified data management platform that provides real-time supply chain updates and collaboration features.

 Every component will go obsolete eventually, and no component has an infinite lifetime.

-This doesn’t just refer to the operational lifetime of an electronic component.
-Eventually, a given component will be replaced with a new version, and designs will need to be updated with fresh components to ensure they will have a longer useful lifetime.
-Component updates force more than just replacing components within a design, they force a design team to update their PCB libraries so that they have the most recent data on their components.
+This doesn't just refer to an electronic component's operational lifetime.
+Eventually, a given component will be replaced with a new version, and designs will need to be updated with fresh components to ensure a longer useful lifetime.
+Component updates force more than just replacing components within a design; they force a design team to update their PCB libraries so that they have the most recent data on their components.

-Within your ECAD software, this means the component could have a new schematic symbol, printed circuit board footprint, mechanical model, or simulation model.
-Any of these changes will affect your design and will require modifications to your board, your bill of materials, and fabrication files.
-With the untold number of electronic components available on the market, obsolescence management is already difficult, and PCB designers need supply chain visibility throughout the design process if they want to avoid an unnecessary redesign.
+This means the component could have a new schematic symbol, printed circuit board footprint, mechanical model, or simulation model within your ECAD software.
+Any of these changes will affect your design and require modifications to your board, bill of materials, and fabrication files.
+With the untold number of electronic components available on the market, electronic parts obsolescence management is already difficult.
+PCB designers need supply chain visibility throughout the design process if they want to avoid an unnecessary redesign.

 Identifying Problems in PCB Obsolescence Management

-Some components, like passives, aren’t updated as often as integrated circuits, and they are not significantly different from an old component.
-However, with active components, specialized passives or semiconductors, connectors, and other electronic components, newer versions of an existing component may be significantly different.
-The data that is updated in a component can include CAD data, distributor information, prices, and much more.
+Some components, like passives, aren't updated as often as integrated circuits and newer components are not significantly different from previous versions.
+However, with active components, specialized passives or semiconductors, connectors, and other electronic components, newer versions may be significantly different.
+The updated data in a component can include CAD data, distributor information, prices, and much more.

 Designers that don't have the right component lifecycle management software can find themselves falling victim to any of the following problems: